RickStrahl/MarkdownMonster/README.md

 ![SnagIt Screen Capture Add-in](SnagItCaptureAddin.png)

 * **WebLog Addin**
 Writing long blog posts is one thing I do a lot of and this is one of the reasons I actually wanted an integrated solution in a Markdown editor.
 You can take any Markdown and turn it into a blog post by using the blog tool, setting up your blog (MetaWebLog or WordPress) and the add-in handles publishing your text and attached images to your blog.
-Currently you can't only write (not read) but managing and loading existing posts is one feature on the list.
+You can also download blog posts from your blog and edit them as Markdown (with some conversion limitations).

 ![Weblog Publishing Addin](WebLogPublishingAddin.png)

-I can think of a few others - a quick way to commit to Git and Push would be useful for documentation solutions so you can easily persist changes to say a GitHub repository.
-Embedding all sorts of content like reference links, amazon links etc. etc.
+I can think of a few others - a quick way to commit to Git and Push would be useful for documentation solutions so you can easily persist changes to a GitHub repository.
+Embedding all sorts of content like reference links, adsense links, amazon product links, a new post template engine etc. etc.

 Or maybe you have custom applications that use Markdown text and provide an API that allows you to post the Markdown (or HTML) to the server.
 It's easy to build a custom add-in that lets you take either the Markdown text or rendered HTML and push it to a custom REST interface in your custom application.